halcyonmobile/react-take-home-exercise/README.md

 - **Pull Request:** Once completed, submit one or more pull requests to showcase your changes.
 - **Documentation:** Include a brief explanation of your changes, any assumptions made, and instructions on how to test your improvements.

-### CHANGES
-- 76942d66a5830 - chore: add typescript types
-  - Add new types to better support the application's functionality.

-- cf750de1cd3ed - feat: add, filter, and showing tasks correctly

-  - SOLVED: The filter conditions

-  - use the types to ensure type safety
-  - add tasks correctly: guarantee that the tasks are added with the correct status, use the defined type, and use the callback form from setState to update the task list.

-  - toggle TaskCompletion: use correct taskType

-  - TaskItem Component: style working correctly, correct props types

-- 591d4c5ee607d - feat: update task status filter buttons
-  - create a shared button component with variants and receiving a children node

-- f85fa6607e92f - feat: delete SOLVED, new task fixed
-  - SOLVED - Task Deletion Issue.
-Use the callback form from setState to filter the current data and remove the task with the id.
-  - Generate a new item with the correct new id

-- dd007c8bfbe18 - feat - SOLVED - Styling Inconsistencies
-  - Delete and add button - use the Button component
-  - Button component - adjusted to use variants and the type prop
-  - Some codestyle adjustments - quotes for double quotes
-  - Tailwind class adjustments for better styling

-- 91c895d2d1889 - feat: responsiveness style
-  - add breakpoints using tailwind parameters

-- 066c710a91d6f - feat(ui): restyle task status buttons into group button

-- 59985f7b2a929 - feat(Improved UI/UX): Implement a confirmation dialog when deleting a task

-- 2c3a8e816325d - refactor: consolidate task-related files and normalize naming conventions
-  - button adjustments related to styling and responsiveness

-- f0973f354534d - feat: implement useTasks hook for task state management
-  - implements multiple task operations (add, delete, toggle, filter)

-- af2838943be20 - refactor: refactor TaskManager component with useTasks
-  - Separation of concerns (uses custom hook "useSTasks" for logic)
-  - Performance optimization with memo to TaskManager and useCallback to handleAddTask

-- 0ab42f21cbb30 - chore: update .gitignore to exclude test coverage reports

-- 3c4f1a542f966 - test: add Jest configuration and setup files

-feat/test: add Persistence from local storage
-  - update tests for persistence functionality

-feat(deploy): add Render.com deployment configuration

-  - Add render.yaml for static site deployment setup
-  - Configure build process with pnpm
-  - Set up proper routing for React SPA
-  - Enable pull request preview environments
-  - Configure Node.js and pnpm version requirements

-feat(ci/cd): configure Render.com deployment with branch environments

-- Set up automatic deployments for main and samir-souza-solution branches
-- Configure production environment for main branch
-- Configure preview environment for samir-souza-solution branch
-- Add CI/CD pipeline with test execution
-- Enable pull request preview environments

 ## Evaluation Criteria